 Q: How many people actually use the Library?

-A: The campaign will seek funding from a variety of sources including individuals, corporations, foundations, tax-credits and government grants.
-To date, approximately $5,700,000 has been raised and is being used to provide new energy efficient windows and to secure the building envelope, as well as to engage architectural and engineering consultants to design the renovation.
+A: The campaign will seek funding from a variety of sources including individuals, corporations, foundations, and government grants.
+To date, approximately $8,900,000 has been raised.

 Q: Won’t the renovated facility cost more to run than the current library?
 How will this be paid for?